 4. In a stand mixer fitted with the whisk attachment, whip the 126 grams of egg whites until they become voluminous and hold soft peaks.
 Then, with the mixer still running, slowly pour the cooked sugar mixture into the bowl, sticking close to the side of the bowl rather than near the center, until it’s all incorporated.
 Continue to mix until the outside of the bowl is no longer hot, but just feels warm to the touch.
 When you lift up the whisk, the meringue should hold soft peaks.

 5. With a spatula, fold half the meringue into the wet ingredients until incorporated.
-Scrape down the sides of the bowl, then fold in the other half of the meringue until incorporated and break out your bench scraper for macaronage.
-Check out the video for a demonstration of the technique.
+Scrape down the sides of the bowl, then fold in the other half of the meringue until incorporated.
+Check out the video for a demonstration of the macaronage technique.
 Your mixture should be shiny, smooth, and start to relax a bit in the bowl.